The Triangle Factory Fire Scandal

-The Triangle Factory Fire Scandal is a 1979 American made-for-television drama film directed by Mel Stuart and starring David Dukes, Tovah Feldshuh, Lauren Frost, Stacey Nelkin, Tom Bosley and Ted Wass.
+The Triangle Factory Fire Scandal is a 1979 American television movie directed by Mel Stuart and starring David Dukes, Tovah Feldshuh, Lauren Frost, Stacey Nelkin, Tom Bosley and Ted Wass.
 It premiered on NBC on January 30, 1979.

-The film chronicles the March 25, 1911 Triangle Shirtwaist Factory fire in which 146 garment workers died and which spurred the growth of the International Ladies' Garment Workers' Union.
+The film chronicles the Triangle Shirtwaist Factory fire of March 25, 1911, in which 146 garment workers died and which spurred the growth of the International Ladies' Garment Workers' Union.

 The film was nominated for three Emmy awards, and won for Outstanding Achievement in Hairstyling.